amplication/docs/docs/getting-started/generated-app-api.md

 For development and testing purposes, you can use the [swagger UI](https://swagger.io/tools/swagger-ui/) to execute requests against the API.
 First, click on the "Authorize" button and enter the username and password, it will add the authorization header automatically.

-@Yuval - check why the CSS of the swagger page is not loading

 ![](./assets/generated-app-api/swagger-ui.png)

 The REST API provide methods on all your data model.
 For each model, you can find five endpoints.
 For example, on the User model you will find the following endpoints: